James4Ever0/hy/README.md

 - [ ] Add indicator to values fetched from debug REPL, so you can say `CONT <value number>` to selectively return that value instead of the last value.

 - [ ] Ananlyze loop/function define statement scopes and add new options to REPL within these scopes accordingly.

+- [ ] Save user inputed statements in debug REPL to replace original statement at runtime.